 Ted Hughes Award for New Work in Poetry

 Awarded annually to a living UK poet, working in any form, who is judged to have made the most exciting contribution to the art form between 1 January and 31 December.
 Prize: £5,000.
 Poets are put forward for the award by Poetry Society and Poetry Book Society members.
-Recommendations for the 2012 award will be accepted until 5 January 2013.
+The 2014 competition is now open for recommendations.

 Geoffrey Dearmer Prize